kennedydidier/kennedydidier.github.io/_posts/2022-06-05-RE-Exploration.md

 categories: [python, dataexploration, realestate]
 ---

-After transforming my client's data appropriately, I now want to produce some descriptive analytics for her sales portfolio.
-Based on our conversations, I knew the first things I would want to look into were:
+After transforming my client's data appropriately, I now want to produce some descriptive analytics for her sales portfolio. <!--more--> Based on our conversations, I knew the first things I would want to look into were:
 1. how many listings my client handled per year
       1. in how many she represented the seller
       2. in how many she represented the buyer